 About StackState

 Designed to help engineers of all skill levels who build and support Kubernetes-based applications, StackState provides the most effective solution available for Kubernetes troubleshooting.
-Our unique approach to SaaS observability helps teams quickly detect and remediate issues, so they can ensure optimal system performance and reliability for their customers.
+Our unique approach to full-stack observability helps teams quickly detect and remediate issues, so they can ensure optimal system performance and reliability for their customers.
 With StackState’s comprehensive observability data, the most complete dependency map available, out-of-the-box applied knowledge and step-by-step troubleshooting guidance, any engineer can remediate issues accurately and with less toil.

 As a company dedicated to helping teams succeed with Kubernetes, we want to provide useful information in as many related areas as we can.
 We hope this tutorial proves helpful for your team.
 When it’s time to set your focus on Kubernetes troubleshooting, sign up for a free trial to see how simple it can be.